wiredfool/C25K-timer/README.md

 increasing the running and decreasing the walking.
 A disconnected timer is helpful.

 This has been tested on an iPod Touch running IOS 6.
-Load it in Safari, save it to the home screen, and it should be available for offline usage.
+Load the page (http://wiredfool.github.io/C25K-timer/) in Safari, save it to the home screen, and it should be available for offline usage.

 License